wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/8-flow-event-D365.md

 Here are some other examples of flows that you can create by using Microsoft Dataverse:

 - Create a list item in Microsoft SharePoint when an object is created in Microsoft Dataverse.
-- Create Microsoft Dataverse account records from an Microsoft Excel table.
+- Create Microsoft Dataverse account records from a Microsoft Excel table.

 ## Prerequisites